 With Account level tax lot management, the system will look for tax lots across the entire account.
 With these changes, the tax lot purchased on April 1st is eligible to be selected.
 Choosing this lot will result in a short-term loss of $100.
 The actual lot selected will continue to depend on the inventory relief method selected for the account.

-To view your short-term and long-term gains or losses:
+To view your client’s short-term and long-term gains or losses:

-To download both realized and unrealized gains and losses, go to your Tax Center.
+To download both realized and unrealized gains and losses, go to your client’s Tax Center.

-A tax lot selection method allows you to choose the order in which your tax lots are relieved and could affect how much you pay in Capital Gains taxes.
+A tax lot selection method allows you to choose the order in which your client’s tax lots are relieved and could affect how much your client pays in Capital Gains taxes.
 Tax lot selection is also known as Inventory Relief method.

-Each time you buy shares of a security, you accumulate a tax lot.
-(If you buy 10 shares of Security XYZ once per day over a 5 day period, you will have 5 tax lots.)
+Each time you buy shares of a security, your client accumulates a tax lot.
+(If you buy 10 shares of Security XYZ once per day over a 5 day period, your client will have 5 tax lots.)
 Tax lots purchased over 1 year ago are considered long-term and transaction proceeds from the sale of long-term lots are generally taxed at a lower rate than the proceeds from the sale of lots purchased less than 1 year ago, which are considered short-term proceeds.
-If you are investing consistently, over time you will accumulate many tax lots, and inevitably some will gain value and some will lose value (unrealized gains and losses).
+If you are investing consistently, over time your client will accumulate many tax lots, and inevitably some will gain value and some will lose value (unrealized gains and losses).

-When you decide to sell shares of a security, tax lots will be automatically selected based on the tax lot selection method you have chosen for your account.
+When you decide to sell shares of a security, tax lots will be automatically selected based on the tax lot selection method you have chosen for your client’s account.
 The sold tax lots are now called realized gains or losses.
-After deducting losses, any remaining gains will be taxed at either your Short-Term Capital Gains Tax Rate or your Long-Term Capital Gains Tax Rate.
+After deducting losses, any remaining gains will be taxed at either your client’s Short-Term Capital Gains Tax Rate or his Long-Term Capital Gains Tax Rate.

 We offer 10 methods which use different criteria to determine which of those tax lots will be sold.
 Some use time as the only parameter.
-For instance, if First In – First Out is the tax lot selection method you chose, then the oldest tax lot will be realized, regardless of whether it is a gain or loss.
+For instance, if First In – First Out is the tax lot selection method you chose for your client, then the oldest tax lot will be realized, regardless of whether it is a gain or loss.
 Others use value to determine the order.
-Maximize Losses/Minimize Gains would sell your largest loss first, regardless of whether it is a long or short-term loss.
+Maximize Losses/Minimize Gains would sell your client’s largest loss first, regardless of whether it is a long or short-term loss.
 We also offer options that create more complex selection criteria that take both time and value into consideration.
-Additionally, we offer two tax rate weighted options which personalize the selection to take into account the Capital Gains tax rates you enter for you.
+Additionally, we offer two tax rate weighted options which personalize the selection to take into account the Capital Gains tax rates you enter for your client.

 See below for an example illustrating how we determine the order tax lots are relieved.